dxc-technology/DXC-Industrialized-AI-Starter/CONTRIBUTING.md

   * If possible, run the acceptance tests as well as the unit tests.
   * You can *always* ask for help getting the tests working, or with writing tests.
+  * <a href="https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/tree/master/Tests" target="_blank">Click Here</a> to view the basic test cases of AI starter library.
+Test cases file is locted under Automate Test cases folder.
+These test cases should be passed by your new changes to ensure that existing basic functionalities are not affected by your latest commit.
+Please refer to <a href="https://docs.travis-ci.com/" target="_blank">Travis CI</a> documentation for automate test case execution.

 ## Branching, and Where Changes Go